sorukumar/blog/_posts/draft-2024-04-17-Comparing-Two-Graphs.md

 ### 7. **Centrality Measures**

 -   **What is it**: Important to identify critical nodes for maintaining fast and reliable communication.
--   **Metric**: Degree centrality (for node importance), betweenness centrality (nodes critical for bridging paths), and closeness centrality (nodes efficiently distributing data).
+-   **Metric**: Degree centrality (for node importance), betweenness centrality (nodes critical for bridging paths), closeness centrality (nodes efficiently distributing data), and eigenvector

 ### 8. **Scalability**